Carmakers fear European recovery could take years

 Ford aims to bring its EcoSport compact SUV to Europe later this year, while BMW said it was optimistic that demand for premium cars from the United States and China in particular would continue to outweigh weakness in Europe.

-“We’re cautiously optimistic for this year,” BMW’s Reithofer said, forecasting a 2 percent rise in the U.S. market and 8.5 percent growth in China versus a 2 percent drop in Europe.
+“We’re cautiously optimistic for this year,” BMW CEO Reithofer said, forecasting a 2 percent rise in the U.S. market and 8.5 percent growth in China versus a 2 percent drop in Europe.

-Additional reporting by Deepa Seetharaman, Andreas Cremer, Jennifer Clark and Christiaan Hetzner; Writing by Mark Potter; editing by Erica Billingham and David Goodman
+Additional reporting by Deepa Seetharaman, Andreas Cremer, Jennifer Clark and Christiaan Hetzner; Writing by Mark Potter; editing by Erica Billingham and Jason Neely